 - Pour beans into a large heavy stockpot.
 Using your fingers, sift through the beans to find and remove any foreign materials or damaged beans.
 (I have found a stone or two in my beans before – so don’t skip this step).

 - For overnight soak: Cover beans with about 2 inches of water.
 Place lid on the pot and let soak overnight.

 - Short on time?
 Quick soak your beans: Place beans in a large saucepan with 6-8 cups of water.
 Bring to a rapid boil on medium high heat.
 Boil 2 more minutes.
 Remove from heat; cover and let stand one hour.

-- Drain beans and add 6 cups of water, chicken stock and bay leaves to beans.
+- Drain beans and add 8 cups of water, ham hocks and bay leaves to beans.
 Cover and bring just to boiling over medium high heat.
 Reduce heat to low and simmer gently with lid tilted, about 1 1/2 hours, until beans are tender.
 Remove from heat.

 - Ladle out about 2 cups of beans and cooking liquid and set aside.
-Add ham, ham bone, carrots and onions to beans and simmer 15-20 minutes until vegetables are tender.
+Add diced ham along with the ham bone, carrots, celery and onions to beans and simmer 15-20 minutes until vegetables are tender.

 - Meanwhile, add reserved beans to a food processor or blender and puree until smooth.
 Pour the puree into the soup pot and stir.
-Add kale, cover and simmer 20 minutes more.
+Add kale, cover and simmer 10- 20 minutes more, until the kale is tender.
 Serve.

 Pin “Ham, Kale and Great Northern Bean Soup” For Later!